 The following do not reset the timer:

-• SDK calls that are not toolbox actions
+- SDK requests that are not toolbox actions

-If you run a long-running task like LLM inference that takes more than 15 minutes without any external interaction, the sandbox may auto-stop mid-process because the process itself doesn’t count as “activity”.
+If you run a long-running task like LLM inference that takes more than 15 minutes to complete without any external interaction, the sandbox may auto-stop mid-process because the process itself doesn’t count as “activity”, therefore the timer is not reset.

 Auto-archive interval